 Why buy as you go?

 As you certainly already know, “walk-up fares” are outrageously expensive in most cases.
-While you are going RTW you might encounter some fixed fares that are the same price no matter when you buy them, but most of the time walk-up fares will be much more than if you bought a ticket a week before (and those would in turn most likely be more expensive than if you bought months in advance).
+You might encounter some fixed fares that are the same price no matter when you buy them, but most of the time walk-up fares will be much more than if you bought a ticket a week before (and those would in turn most likely be more expensive than if you bought months in advance).
 It sounds very romantic to just head to each airport on a whim, but if you do it that way, you’ll be broke by the time you’re half-way around the world.

 You can travel as long as you want with no restrictions.
 Find a place that you love and feel like staying a month or two?
 No upcoming flights to worry about canceling or rescheduling.
 Find a job and want to stay somewhere for a year?
 You can do that, too.
 The possibilities are endless.